nolascojoao/aws-rds-dms-migration-lab/README.md

 ```

 #### 4.5.
 Create and Start the Migration Task
-Create and start the migration task that transfers data from MariaDB to RDS MySQL.
+Create and start the migration task that transfers data from MariaDB to RDS MariaDB.
 ```bash
 aws dms create-replication-task \
   --replication-task-identifier migration-mariadb-to-rds \